FAQs

 4261 Fulton Parkway

-Cleveland, OH 44144 - Who is considered a client for reentry services?
+3. Who is considered a client for reentry services?

-The Cuyahoga County Office of Reentry does not provide direct services to the community, instead the Office funds agencies, programs and entities working with individuals in jail, prison, or on community control, probation, or parole.
-These entities generally serve currently incarcerated individuals, individuals under community control sanctions, juveniles, people who were formerly incarcerated and others with a range of judicial backgrounds, including arrests.
-A client is primarily someone returning to the community after a period of incarceration and is experiencing significant barriers to reintegration, including employment, education, housing or other support services like behavioral health and substance abuse treatment. - What programs and services are available in Cuyahoga County?
+The Cuyahoga County Office of Reentry does not provide direct services to the community, instead the Office partners and collaborates with organizations that service those that are currently incarcerated or have been previously incarcerated and their families.
+These entities generally serve currently incarcerated individuals, individuals under community control sanctions, juveniles, individuals who were formerly incarcerated and others with a range of judicial backgrounds, including arrests.
+A client is primarily someone returning to the community after a period of incarceration and is experiencing significant barriers to reintegration, including employment, education, housing or other support services like behavioral health and substance abuse treatment.

-North Star
+North Star Neighborhood Reentry Resource Center

 Cleveland, OH 44103